 \section{Conclusion}

 We have proposed a hierarchical classification of Lyapunov, exponential, and finite-energy stability notions in terms of the fundamental state, $\mbf x$, which is related to the PDE state as $\mbf x=D^\alpha \mbf u$ and $\mbf u=\mcl T \mbf x$ and which satisfies $\mcl T \dot{\mbf x}=\mcl A \mbf x$ for some PI operators, $\mcl T,\mcl A$.
-This framework allows us to unify many existing Lyapunov stability conditions which may or may not include partial derivatives of the PDE state in Lyapunov function lower bounds, upper bounds, and negativity conditions.
-Specifically, Lyapnunov conditions which establish stability, but not PDE stability will typically imply PIE to PDE stability.
-This framework allows for classification of PDEs such as the wave and beam equations, which are not PDE stable.
-Furthermore, the weakest possible Lyapunov and operator $L_2$-inequality conditions are provided for each notion of stability.
-Such conditions may be verified analytically or using numerical software such as PIETOOLS.
+This framework unifies Lyapunov stability conditions which may or may not include partial derivatives of the PDE state in lower bounds, upper bounds, and negativity conditions.
+Lyapunov conditions which establish stability, but not PDE stability often imply PIE to PDE stability.
+This framework allows for classification of PDEs such as the wave and beam equations.
+Furthermore, operator inequality conditions are provided for each notion of stability and may be verified using software such as PIETOOLS.
+[Notes and Commentary]